 Keep in mind to take pictures of your garden all Summer long for your certification!

-How to protect biodiversity at home?
+How do I protect pollinators and biodiversity at home?

 What are the advantages of participating in the My Space for Life Garden program?

-- tip sheets developed by the Montréal Space for Life specialists
+- tip sheets developed by the Montréal Space for Life specialists;

-- events specially designed for program participants
+- events specially designed for program participants;

-Choose a theme for your garden
+Choosing a theme garden